Majd0711/Majd0711/README.md

 ## 🚀 My Coding Journey

-I began my transition from project management to software development in early 2024, driven by a passion for creating impactful digital solutions.
-My background in managing complex projects has provided me with valuable skills in problem-solving, time management, and understanding client needs—all of which enhance my approach to software development.
+I began my transition from international project management to software development in early 2025, driven by a passion for creating impactful digital solutions.
+My background in managing complex international projects has provided me with valuable skills in problem-solving, time management, and understanding global client needs—all of which enhance my approach to software development.

 ### 🎯 Goals